 The act of creation is an act of worship mirroring God’s Acts of Creation.
 Humans have been granted the ability to think and act creatively, and we use it in our daily lives.
 The cook creates a new recipe, the auto mechanic finds a new way to jury rig a fix on an automobile, the teacher tries new ways to reach his or her students: all are wonderful expressions of creativity.
-An artist holds a special place in that the manifestations of his or her creativity result in new things.
+An artist holds a special place in that the manifestations of his creativity result in new things.
 We pour our efforts, ideas, aspirations and feelings into our creative endeavors and create works that did not exist when we started.
 Sometimes we succeed in pleasing ourselves; sometimes we fail, but we learn something new from the attempt.
 We incorporate that lesson into our next work.
 This is a great blessing.

 I believe in the primacy of the artist’s idea.
 Medium, style, form, support, etc. serve to support the appropriate communication of her thoughts and emotions to a larger audience.
 I have progressed from painting, through digital imagery to animation as my primary means of artistic expression, but I reject no art form in pursuit of my personal vision.
 If I find that an idea is best expressed in paint, then I will paint; if I need stone to create my art, then I will sculpt.
 I refuse to be bound by the limitations of any medium; indeed, it is the speed of the digital medium that inspired me to migrate from paint to digits.
 And I realize that one cannot work in any medium without accepting the limitations of that medium, and there are certainly limits to what a computer can accomplish.

-For me, teaching and art-making are intertwined inextricably.
+For me, teaching and art making are intertwined inextricably.
 My aim is to grow and bring my students with me.
 As I learn new things, I introduce them to my students so that they might see an example of an artist who faces change.
 The fundamental attribute of any computer artist is that she be adaptable; he must embrace growth, change and learning.
 Failure to do so will axiomatically lead to stagnation as an electronic artist.